 5 best foods for healthy, glowing skin

 Collagen is in every cell in your body — from your tendons and membranes to your fingernails and hair.
-Collagen hydrates your skin and makes it more plump and firm.
-That’s why getting more collagen in your diet helps keep sagging skin and wrinkles at bay, especially as you age.
+Collagen hydrates your skin and improves skin’s elasticity, thereby making it more plump and firm.
+That’s why getting more collagen in your diet helps keep skin wrinkles and sagging at bay, especially as you age.

 You can also get collagen in bone broth and organ meats, but there’s no consistency in the amount of collagen you get from your ingredients.
 Beauty products that boost collagen production can help, but supplementing your diet ensures your body has what it needs for collagen production and repair.

 - Humans experienced the same benefits.
 Researchers measured significant increases in collagen and elastin (the stuff that keeps skin bouncy) after two months of collagen supplementation.

 - Deeply colored vegetables

 - Lemons, limes and other low-fructose citrus fruits